sdiehl/sympy-mcp/README.md

 Language models are absolutely abysmal at symbolic manipulation.
 They hallucinate variables, make up random constants, permute terms and generally make a mess.
 But we have computer algebra systems specifically built for symbolic manipulation, so we can use tool-calling to orchestrate a sequence of transforms so that the symbolic kernel does all the heavy lifting.

-While you can certainly have an LLM generate Mathematica or Python code, if you want to use the LLM as agent or on-the-fly calculator, it's a better user experience to use the MCP server and expose the symbolic tools directly.
+While you can certainly have an LLM generate Mathematica or Python code, if you want to use the LLM as an agent or on-the-fly calculator, it's a better experience to use the MCP server and expose the symbolic tools directly.

 The server exposes a subset of symbolic mathematics capabilities including algebraic equation solving, integration and differentiation, vector calculus, tensor calculus for general relativity, and both ordinary and partial differential equations.